-With a brush or roller, apply True Value EasyCare® Ultra Premium latex primer widthwise in 6' sections, start from the top of the wall down, using a “W” stroke.
+With a brush or roller, apply True Value EasyCare® Ultra Premium Interior Primer/Sealer widthwise in 6' sections, start from the top of the wall down, using a “W” stroke.
 Once at the bottom, load the roller and start at the top, rolling down to the bottom again, and then repeat, filling in the “W”.
 This ensures that all of the paint has been “faced” in the same direction, providing more even coverage across the wall.
 Use an angled brush to paint in corners and other areas where you need smaller strokes and attention to detail.
-Note: You can also skip this step by painting with True Value EasyCare® Ultra Premium paint and primer in-one.

-Apply True Value EasyCare® Ultra Premium latex paint and primer in-one.
+Apply True Value EasyCare® Ultra Premium Interior Paint.
 If necessary, apply a second coat.
 You don't have to let the paint completely dry between coats, but your results will be better the longer you wait.